Sugababes: 2011–2018: Original lineup re-formation as Mutya Keisha Siobhán

 The group appeared on the cover of fashion magazine Ponystep in December 2012.
 That same month, they performed an intimate gig at Ponystep's New Year's Eve party.
 The performance marked the first time Buena, Buchanan and Donaghy had performed together in over a decade.
 On 7 January 2013, the group uploaded a short a cappella clip of "Boys" on Buchanan's YouTube account.
 The same day, Popjustice released a three-second clip of its studio version.
 The group signed with Storm Model Management.
 On 14 March, the group's producer Dev Hynes uploaded "Lay Down in Swimming Pools" on his official SoundCloud page, a reinterpretation of Kendrick Lamar's "Swimming Pools (Drank)" that features the group.
 On 26 March, the group featured on a remix of Phoenix's single "Entertainment".
 The group released the single "Flatline" in June 2013.
+The track experienced moderate commercial success, peaking at number 50 in the UK.
 MKS performed their first official headlining gig at Scala on 1 August.
 In early October, Mutya Keisha Siobhán appeared on the Google+ Sessions series.
 On 6 November 2013, Buena said that she was open to reclaiming the Sugababes name.
 During 8–16 November 2013, the group embarked on the Sacred Three Tour, playing six dates across the UK.
+On 24 February 2014, the Sugababes attended the NME Awards 2014 where they performed alongside Metronomy, "Love Letters", a single by the latter group.
+On 13 February 2015, the group released the single "Back in the Day", their first new material since "Flatline".